Virtual reality is the future, though not the future we were promised by ridiculous 1992 techno-thriller The Lawnmower Man.

-No, the new VR is something to actually pay attention to - the technological kinks have more or less been ironed out, big companies like HTC, Facebook and Sony are involved in creating their own hardware and, importantly, it's going to be affordable for normal people.
+No, the new VR is something to actually pay attention to - the technological kinks have more or less been ironed out, big companies like HTC, Facebook and Sony are creating their own hardware and, importantly, it's going to be affordable for normal people.
 With the HTC Vive, Facebook's Oculus Rift and Sony's PlayStation VR doing the rounds, we thought we'd take a look at a few ways that - this time around - VR could change the world.

 It's theoretical at best right now, but the possibility is there.
 And it could change film-watching forever.